89 SCORE BASEBALL CARDS VALUE

 The 1989 Upper Deck set is also highly collectible and holds value well for key cards.
 The brand new Upper Deck set that year helped revive the hobby amid the market crash.
 It featured bright colorful photography on a higher quality cardboard stock that set it apart.
 Rated the best selling sports card set of all time, the 1989 Upper Deck cards remain iconic within the hobby.
 Star rookies like Frank Thomas and Ken Griffey Jr are highly sought after, as well as big name veterans like Nolan Ryan, Ozzie Smith, and Wade Boggs.
 Even common copies of these players in top-graded gem mint condition can sell for hundreds.

-Read also: BASEBALL CARDS RETAIL PACKS
+Read also: 2023 TOPPS BASEBALL CARDS VALUE LIST

 The 1989 Donruss set also retains collector interest due to its classic design and photography.
 This was the last Donruss issue before the brand lost its MLB license.
 Key rookies like Griffey and Glavine lead the charge in terms of demand and appreciation.
 But stars of the era like Barry Bonds, Roger Clemens, and Jose Canseco in high grades also hold significant value.
 A PSA 10 Barry Bonds from the 1989 Donruss set recently sold at auction for over $1,000.